Shemini (parashah): Leviticus chapter 10

 The Gemara presented alternative views of how the fire devoured Nadab and Abihu in Leviticus 10:2.
 According to one view, their bodies were not burned because Leviticus 10:2 says, "they died before the Lord," teaching that it was like normal death (from within, without an outward effect on their body).
-And according to the other view, they were actually burned.
+And according to the other view, they were burned.
 The fire commenced from within, as in normal death (and then consumed their bodies).

 Abba Jose ben Dosetai taught that Nadab and Abihu died in Leviticus 10:2 when two streams of fire came forth from the Holy of Holies and divided into four streams, of which two flowed into the nose of one and two into the nose of the other, so that their breath was burned up, but their garments remained untouched (as implied in Leviticus 10:5).